 Like EdApp’s Editable Content Library, microlearning can be parcelled with Brain Boost.
 This is a daily quiz that greatly assists in knowledge retention and learner engagement.
 Brain Boost quizzes is a further tool to ensure institutional knowledge does not remain dormant data.

-Utilising technology to preserve, curate, and ultimately manage the vast resource of institutional knowledge is a no brainer.
+Utilising technology to preserve, curate, and ultimately manage the vast resource of institutional knowledge and training material is a no brainer.

 With help from EdApp taking stewardship of institutional knowledge, its preservation will no longer be at risk and the benefits of sharing institutional knowledge will go from strength to strength.